 UV 405 1 %

-The test results reveal that protection in the FaderLux Viewing Glass covers the UV range beyond 400 nm and amounts to 99% in the densest position.
+The FaderLux Viewing Glass covers the UV range beyond 400 nm and amounts to 99% in the densest position.

-Even the most transparent position still provides 86% UV-protection.
+Even the most transparent position it still provides 86% UV-protection.

 Information from the German Federal Office for Radiation Protection: